20 Secrets to Strip Fat Everywhere

 Ditch Diet Soda

 Think a sugar-free and calorie-free beverage is also good for your waistline?
 Think again.
-According to a study published in the journal Diabetes Pro, people who drank two or more diet sodas a day increased their waist sizes six times greater than non-diet soda drinkers.
+According to a study published in the Journal of the American Geriatrics Society, daily diet soda drinkers’ waists were almost quadruple the size of non-drinkers.
 One theory is that the artificial sweeteners in diet drinks trick your metabolism into thinking it’s actually ingesting sugar, and spiking insulin, which stores in your body as belly fat.

 Stress is inevitable, what with your career, family, social life, and that never-ending to-do list.
 But too much stress can lead to a bigger gut.
 When you’re stressed, your body releases the stress hormone cortisol.
 Cortisol is necessary to regulate important bodily functions like blood pressure and fluid balance, but if you have too much of it, studies have shown your body ends up storing it in your midsection.
 Although stress is something that’s difficult to tackle head-on, make sure you evaluate the major stressors in your life and seek therapy if necessary.
-In the meantime, you can combat stress with exercise, meditation, or eating the right foods, like these 5 Foods That Fight Stress.
+In the meantime, you can combat stress with exercise, meditation, or eating stress-busting foods.

 Try a HIIT Workout